-- Thirdly, Strain theory only really explains economic crime, it doesn’t really explain violent crime.
+- Strain theory only really explains economic crime, it doesn’t really explain violent crime.

-- Marxists point out that lack of equality of opportunity is at the heart of the Capitalist system.
+- Marxists argue Merton is not critical enough of capitalism.
+They point out that lack of equality of opportunity is at the heart of the Capitalist system.
 (Elites make the system work for them, which disadvantages the lower classes).

 - Merton’s strain theory is an important contribution to the study of crime and deviance – in the 1940s it helped to explain why crime continued to exist in countries, such as America, which were experiencing increasing economic growth and wealth.